farmaker47/Fast_SAM_android/README.md

   <img src="mouth.png" alt="Image 1" width="300" height="600">
   <img src="mouth_with_mask.png" alt="Image 2" width="300" height="600">
 </p>

+## LiteRT

+Google has rebranded TensorFlow Lite as LiteRT which is used inside this project.
+Despite the new name, LiteRT retains the same high-performance on-device AI runtime but with expanded vision for multi-framework support, including models built in TensorFlow, PyTorch, JAX, and Keras.
+This change aims to make deploying machine learning models easier and more efficient across Android, iOS, and embedded devices.
+The name reflects Google’s commitment to a lightweight, multi-framework AI future.

 **Google Cloud credits are provided for this project** for the #AISprint September 2024.